 BA (Hons) Journalism with Public Relations

-Journalism and public relations have entered a new digital age – which is why this journalism degree has been designed to fuse together both new and traditional practices.
-You’ll learn how to research, write and edit features for online and print platforms, as well as developing the skills you need to work in the world of PR.
+Journalism and public relations have entered a new digital age – which is why our BA (Hons) Journalism with Public Relations degree has been designed to fuse together both new and traditional practices.
+You’ll learn how to research, write, and edit features for online and print platforms, as well as developing the skills you need to work in the world of PR.

-What’s more, you’ll be based in our state-of-the-art campus at MediaCity, with access to cutting-edge facilities and close proximity to global organisations such as the BBC and ITV, as well as smaller independent creative industries and PR agencies.
-On graduating from this journalism degree, you’ll be ready to hit the ground running as a professional, armed with an arsenal of multimedia and digital skills – making a real impact from the off.
+What’s more, you’ll be based in our state-of-the-art campus at MediaCity, with access to cutting-edge facilities and within close proximity to global organisations such as the BBC and ITV, as well as smaller independent creative industries and PR agencies.
+After you graduate from this journalism course, you’ll be ready to hit the ground running as a professional, armed with an arsenal of multimedia and digital skills – making a real impact from the off.

-If you have a question about studying one of our journalism courses, contact our friendly team today on 0161 295 4545.
+If you have a question about joining the University of Salford, contact our friendly team today on 0161 295 4545.